 In combination with surgical therapy, antifungal agents may help to attain partial response in cases of eumycetoma.

-Patients with mycetoma should receive maintained medical treatment and follow-up care for at least 10 months.
+Patients with mycetoma should receive maintained medical treatment and follow-up care for several months to years.

 The glycolytic enzyme fructose-bisphosphate aldolase (FBA) is expressed on the hyphae present in the mycetoma grain.
 FBA antibody levels were found to be significantly higher in eumycetoma patient sera when compared with healthy Sudanese controls.
 Therefore, FBA might be useful as candidate antigen for a future vaccine against mycetoma.